ldelossa/litee-filetree.nvim/README.md

 ## Use it

+First ensure you also have the litee.nvim (https://github.com/ldelossa/litee.nvim) library installed.

-The Filetree can be opened with the command "LTOpenFiletree".
+The Filetree UI can be opened with a call to ":LTOpenFiletree" or "LTPopOutFiletree", the former being in the the `litee.nvim` panel and latter opened as a popout panel.

-Check out the help file for full details.
+Once the Filetree is open checkout out (h: litee-filetree-commands) to view available actions you can take on a Filetree.
+You can also hit "?" while inside the Filetree to buffer local keymaps.

+Certain functionality like "moving" and "copying" require selecting a Filetree node first (defaults to s (select) and S (deselect) when inside a Filetree UI window.

+Commands which require a selection are noted in comments within the `litee-filetree-commands` section of the help file.